San Marcos goes back to school

 Traffic delays expected during daily commute

 As the summer winds down, San Marcos students are headed back to school.
-With elementary, middle and high schools along with California State San Marcos and Palomar College back in session next week, I-15 and SR-78 travelers can expect increased traffic delays during their daily commute.
+With elementary, middle and high schools along with Palomar College back in school this week and Cal State San Marcos back in session later this month, I-15 and SR-78 travelers can expect increased traffic delays during their daily commute.

-During the school year and periods of roadway construction, motorists should drive with caution in and around work areas, and provide ample time to reach destinations safely and on time.
+During the school year and periods of roadway construction, drive with caution and provide ample time to reach your destination safely and on time.